scholarslab/Geoloader/README.md

 # Load files to a custom workspace:
 geoloader solr load /path/to/files/* --workspace aerials

-# Merge YAML-defined metadata into the Solr documents:
+# Merge markdown metadata into the Solr documents:
-geoloader solr load /path/to/files/* --metadata /path/to/yaml
+geoloader solr load /path/to/files/* --description /path/to/markdown

 # Push the jobs onto a Resque queue:
 geoloader solr load /path/to/files/* --queue